Champions League: Kylian Mbappé Explains Why Real Madrid Lost to José Mourinho’s Benfica

 Kylian Mbappé, Real Madrid, Benfica, UEFA Champions League, José Mourinho, Benfica stuns Real Madrid, Mbappe's UCL records.

-Kylian Mbappé falls to the ground in reaction to missing a scoring opportunity against Benfica.
+Kylian Mbappé says Real Madrid did not fight to win the Champions League match against Benfica.
 Photo by Gualter Fatia.

 Source: Getty Images